Introduction of MAC Address in Computer Network

 - Media Access Control(MAC) Sublayer

-MAC address is used by Media Access Control (MAC) sublayer of Data-Link Layer.
-MAC Address is word wide unique, since millions of network devices exists and we need to uniquely identify each.
+MAC address is used by the Media Access Control (MAC) sublayer of the Data-Link Layer.
+MAC Address is worldwide unique since millions of network devices exist and we need to uniquely identify each.

 MAC Address is a 12-digit hexadecimal number (6-Byte binary number), which is mostly represented by Colon-Hexadecimal notation.
-First 6-digits (say 00:40:96) of MAC Address identifies the manufacturer, called as OUI (Organizational Unique Identifier).
-IEEE Registration Authority Committee assign these MAC prefixes to its registered vendors.
+The First 6 digits (say 00:40:96) of the MAC Address identify the manufacturer, called OUI (Organizational Unique Identifier).
+IEEE Registration Authority Committee assigns these MAC prefixes to its registered vendors.

 CC:46:D6 - Cisco 3C:5A:B4 - Google, Inc. 3C:D9:2B - Hewlett Packard 00:9A:CD - HUAWEI TECHNOLOGIES CO.,LTD

-The rightmost six digits represents Network Interface Controller, which is assigned by manufacturer.
+The rightmost six digits represent Network Interface Controller, which is assigned by the manufacturer.

-As discussed above, MAC address is represented by Colon-Hexadecimal notation.
+As discussed above, the MAC address is represented by Colon-Hexadecimal notation.
 But this is just a conversion, not mandatory.
-MAC address can be represented using any of the following formats –
+MAC address can be represented using any of the following formats:

 Note: Colon-Hexadecimal notation is used by Linux OS and Period-separated Hexadecimal notation is used by Cisco Systems.